fastly/.github/profile/README.md

 **Fastly empowers everyone to build the good internet together.**

-Fastly is a global edge cloud platform that makes the internet faster, safer, and more engaging with tools and features like content delivery, DDoS/ bot protection, edge computing, and more.
-We don't stop there — we adhere to strict [privacy](https://www.fastly.com/privacy/), [security](https://www.fastly.com/compliance), and [customer community](https://www.fastly.com/code-of-business-conduct-and-ethics/) policies.
+We're the internet's pipes.
+With products and features ranging from DDoS and bot protection to caching and edge computing, we help make apps, websites, and connected devices faster, safer, and more engaging.
+We're BFFs with your refrigerator and your favorite news site.

 At Fastly, open source is a part of our heritage, essential to our operations, and central to our future.
 Our core technologies are built on open-source code, and we use and contribute to the open source technologies and open internet standards that make the modern internet.